This post was originally published on January 5, 2015. It has been updated with new info for 2016.

 Social media education is more important than ever.
 If you work in social media, it can mean the difference between getting some views to your blog and driving substantial revenue to your business.
 Committing to social media education is a smart move even for experienced social media managers.
 These resources can bring to light even simple tactics that you might not be using, in addition to the broader strategies that industry leaders are employing.

-Hootsuite offers a variety of options for social media education through our education platform Podium, which includes several certification programs.
+Hootsuite offers a variety of options for social media education through our education platform Hootsuite Academy, which includes several certification programs.